agsb/milliForth-6502/README.md

 ## Coding

+This version includes:
+primitives:
+    @sp, @rp, s@, +, nand, @, !, :, ;, _shr_,
+internals:
+    spush, spull, rpull, rpush, etc (register mimics) exit, unnest, next, nest, link, jump, (inner interpreter) compile, find, skip, scan, token, getline, (outer interpreter) _getchar_, _putchar_ (depends on system)

-Coding for minimal size, not for best performance.
+### Coding for minimal size, not for best performance.
 Using ca65 V2.19 - Git 7979f8a41.

+_05/12/2023_ code for 6502 sized to 588 bytes, with ascii-7 and shift right.

-_27/11/2023_ code for 6502 sized to 572 bytes, some errors and ascii-7 checks
+_27/11/2023_ code for 6502 sized to 572 bytes, correct some errors and include ascii-7 checks

 _22/11/2023_ code for 6502 sized to 566 bytes, more good tips from Peter Ferrie <peter.ferrie@gmail.com>